Halfmanification/PulumiDemo.PersonService/README.md

 #### Conditions

-The job runs only when a push event occurs on the "main" branch.
+The job runs only when a push event occurs on the "main" branch in certain files/folders, or if manually triggered in GitHub by a user.

 #### Operating System